fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 kind: query
 spec:
   name: processes
-  query: select * from processes
+  query: SELECT * FROM processes
 ```

 ## Using fleetctl with an API-only user